fcastagna/preprofit/README.md

 # preprofit
-Pressure profile fit for galaxy clusters in Python
+# Pressure profile fit for galaxy clusters in Python
+fas